Testing for COVID-19: Early Alert Service

 Can I book a test if I don’t have symptoms but am worried I might be at risk?

-The three main symptoms that NHS guidance asks you to look out for are high fever, a new continuous cough and loss of taste or smell.
+The three main symptoms that NHS guidance asks you to look out for are high temperature, a new continuous cough and loss of taste or smell.
 Most people with COVID-19 have at least one of these.
-However, you can also book a test if you are concerned about other symptoms which you feel might be associated with the virus.
-You should not book a test if you have no symptoms.
+If you do not have any of these symptoms, you should not book a test.
+This is consistent with Government guidance for the wider population.
+Testing capacity is limited and we must ensure that people who most need a test can get one.
+(Colds, flu and coronavirus can have similar symptoms.
+This BBC article may be useful in understanding the difference.)

 The central testing site is in the city centre at the Radcliffe Observatory Quarter (ROQ) – postcode OX2 6GG.
 A second site is located at the Old Road Campus in Headington – postcode OX3 7LG.
 When you receive confirmation of booking, you will receive a site map showing you the precise location of the testing centre.
 If it's helpful, you can view images of the ROQ testing pod and the Old Road Campus testing pod.
 'Early Alert Service' is marked clearly on the sides and door of the testing centres.